firedrakeproject/firedrake/README.rst

 ================

 The main testing platform for PyOP2 is Ubuntu 12.04 64-bit with Python 2.7.3.
 Other UNIX-like systems may or may not work.
-Microsoft Windows is not supported.
+Mac OS X 10.7 and 10.9 are also known to work.
+Microsoft Windows may work, but is not a supported platform.

 Quick start
 -----------